Yoast/developer/docs/features/seo-tags/meta-robots/functional-specification.md

 An up-to-date list of all possible meta robots values and their relationships is maintained [here](https://yoast.com/robots-meta-tags/).

 ## Standard structure
-Yoast SEO outputs the following meta robots tas by default on each (public) page, with the following structure:
+Yoast SEO outputs the following meta robots tags by default on each (public) page, with the following structure:

 `<meta name="robots" content="{{values}}, max-snippet:-1, max-image-preview:large, max-video-preview:-1" />`